ejp-rd-vp/FiaB/README.md

 This prefix is used to isolate one installation of FDP from another, if you are hosting multiple FDPs on the same server.

+You will then select ports for the other components when prompted.
+Any port is fine - for easy organization, you might select ports 10000, 10001, 10002, 10003 for the FDP, GraphDB, Beacon, and "trigger" ports.

 After about a minute, the installer will send a message to the screen asking you to check that the installation was successful.
 This message will last for 10 minutes, giving you enough time to explore the links in the message.
 After 10 minutes, the services will all automatically shut down.
-You can stop the installer by `CTRL-C` at any time.
+You can stop the installer by `CTRL-C` at any time.  **PRES IT ONLY ONCE!!!!**  to allow the installer to shut down cleanly and delete extraneous images.

-If the installation is successful using "test", you may then restart the `run-me-to-install`, this time answering the questions using your production information.

 ### Find the folder with your final server config...
 Ready-To-Go!

-The installer will create a folder containing all of your server configuration files.
+The installer will create a sub-folder underneath the folder with `run-me-to-install` containing all of your server configuration files.
 You can copy this folder anywhere on your system, e.g. to keep your servers all in one folder outside of your GitHub copy of FiaB.

 The folder will be called "prefix-ready-to-go"  (e.g. "ACME-ready-to-go").
-Inside that folder is a customized docker-compose file (docker-compose-prefix.yml) for your deployment.
+Inside that folder is a customized docker-compose file (docker-compose-ACME.yml) for your deployment.
 So for example, you would issue the commands:

 ```